saltyorg/docs/docs/reference/guides/cloudtocloud.md

 This article discusses adding a new cloud provider into your setup.

 A typical scenario is moving from Google to Dropbox.
 However, this article will cover this in a generalized manner, since the concepts are universal.
 Maybe you're transitioning from Google to Dropbox.
 Maybe you're adding Box but keeping Dropbox.
-Conceptually that part dioesn't matter.
+Conceptually that part doesn't matter.
 You need to do basically the same things either way.

 Throughout, I will refer to "Cloud A" and "Cloud B", where "A" is your current provider and "B" is the new one.